TELE-TWIN/clamav-faq/faq/Installing.md

 * rpm -ivh http://matrix.senecac.on.ca/~mpaivaneto/clamav-0.94-1.fc9.i386.rpm

-For more information contact me at mpaivaneto@learnDEL_ME.senecac.on.ca or at [my blog]
+For more information contact me at mpaivaneto@learn.senecac.on.ca

-Packages that you'll need to download:
+Packages that you'll need to download.

 * clamav-db-0.xx.rpm
 * clamav-devel-0.xx.rpm